open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0-snapshot/connectors/database/oracle/cli.md

 {% codeInfo srNumber=23 %}

 **databaseName**: Optional name to give to the database in OpenMetadata.
 If left blank, we will use default as the database name.
+It is recommended to use the database name same as the SID, This ensures accurate results and proper identification of tables during profiling, data quality checks and dbt workflow.

 {% /codeInfo %}